security-kg/oscti-data/README.md

 ## Dataset Overview

-The OSCTI dataset contains unstructured CTI reports collected from various open sources, including: articles, blogs, news, etc. Our goal is to provide a comprehensive, up-to-date resource for security professionals, researchers, and enthusiasts.
+The OSCTI dataset contains unstructured OSCTI reports collected from various cybersecurity sources, including: articles, blogs, news, etc. Our goal is to provide a comprehensive, up-to-date resource for security professionals, researchers, and enthusiasts.

 ## File Structure